 The Stages of Sleep

-Some studies suggest CBD impacts each stage of sleep to improve overall sleep quality.
+Some studies suggest CBD may impact each stage of sleep to improve overall sleep quality.

-REM sleep disturbance can negatively impact emotional processing, mental health, stress responses, cognitive function, and coordination; it can also cause anxiety, depression, and weight gain.
+REM sleep disturbance can negatively impact emotional processing, mental health, stress responses, cognitive function, and coordination.

 Most sleep aids that simply induce drowsiness do not necessarily improve REM sleep, which means that they will not necessarily cause you to feel rested during the day, even if they seem to put you to sleep.
-CBD, on the other hand, reliably improves REM sleep on a cyclical basis and internalizes healthy REM sleep into your biorhythms.
+CBD, on the other hand, may improve REM sleep on a cyclical basis and internalize healthy REM sleep into your biorhythms.

 CBD has also been shown to have positive effects on non-REM sleep, one of the first and lightest stages of sleep—and one of the most easily disturbed.
 These disturbances can make it difficult to fall asleep in the first place, much less achieve a good night’s rest.

 Whole-Plant CBD works at an in-depth, extensive level to promote healthy sleep as part of your overall lifestyle—not as a superficial solution to make you drowsy.

 A sleep aid that affects your sleeping cycles is ultimately more effective in the long run than a sleep aid that induces drowsiness to cover up the symptoms of insomnia.